catbig/backend-coding-test/answer.md

 Run `npm install --save-dev pre-push`

 2. Configure `pre-push`
 Add a `pre-push` array to your `package.json` that specifies which `scripts` you want to have ran.
 ```
   "pre-push": [
     "test"
   ],
 ```

-### d.
+#### d.
 Logging
 1. Install `winston` as logger
 Run `npm install winston`

 2. Create file `log.js` as logger
-Define the logger as global variable
+Define the logger as global variable so can be use everywhere
 refer [log.js](log.js)